Returning User Verification

 required_methods | Require ALL of these methods to have been previously verified before reusing. |

-If the workflow requires an ownership proof, the session's requires_email_otp field is true and the user must complete the OTP gate before reuse — otherwise requests fail with 400 email_not_verified or 400 otp_not_proven.
+If the workflow requires ownership proof, the session's requires_email_otp field is true and the user must complete the OTP gate before reuse.
+Otherwise requests fail with 400 email_not_verified or 400 otp_not_proven.
 When no reusable credential matches your filters, session creation returns 400 no_matching_vp.
-Repeated accept_existing attempts for the same email are rate-limited to 5 per 15-minute window (429 accept_existing_rate_limited).
+Repeated accept_existing attempts for the same email are limited to 10 per 15-minute window; the eleventh returns 429 accept_existing_rate_limited.

 Email binding